lbustio/DataSphere/readme.md

 ## Contributing

+DataSphere is a project currently under development, and as such, bugs and errors may occur.
+The author provides no warranties, and the software should be used at your own risk.
 Contributions are welcome!
 Please open an issue or submit a pull request with your proposed changes.
-Ensure to follow the project's coding standards and include tests for new features.
+Ensure that you adhere to the project's coding standards and include tests for any new features.

 ## License